Residency for Tuition Purposes: Active Military Servicemembers & Veteran Policies

 - Objective evidence that the military service member has not relinquished residency ties to Utah, which may include any one of the following:

-- Copy of a Utah income tax return in the requesting student/active military service member’s name and/or their current spouse’s name, filed as a Utah resident
+- A copy of a Utah income tax return TC-40, in the military service member’s or military service member’s spouse’s name, filed as a resident of Utah

-- Proof that the requesting student/active military service member and/or their current spouse owns a home in Utah, including a property tax notice for property owned in Utah by the requesting student/active military service member and/or their current spouse.
+- Proof that the military servicemember or military service member’s spouse owns a home in Utah, including a property tax notice for property owned in Utah

 Starting Summer Semester 2024 onward, all Exception and Addendum applications for Residency (Military/Veteran, American Indian, Olympic Athlete, USHE Transfer Student, and State of Utah Exceptions, Addendum) will have the same deadlines as all Residency Reclassification applications for the following dates: